 LinkedIn Sales Navigator provides a reliable channel of communication with the right audience and allows professionals to manage leads properly.
 Through LinkedIn, you can search contacts by filtering and combining several criteria such as location, company and sector.
 This saves huge amounts of time spent in finding the right people.
 Additionally, you can save searches and receive alerts of new people who meet the same criteria of your saved search.

 Another advantage of Sales Navigator is the possibility of sending InMail to people that aren’t necessarily in your network.
 When it is written appropriately, it usually has a high response rate.
 Not only can you see all the people who have viewed your profile, but you can also save profiles and create a list of potential customers to analyze them, which will allow you to interact with them and to create a close relationship that will generate a sale in the future.

 To take advantage of LinkedIn Sales Navigator, your information and sales preferences must be clearly stated and frequently updated, in order to connect with the kind of profiles and accounts that match your company’s interests.
 Eventually, the tool will analyze your own behaviour and will propose potential customers recommendations based on your sales preferences, the searches you perform, the lists you save, and the profiles you visit.

 Finally, the use of LinkedIn Ads is highly recommended, not only to generate leads but to boost your brand awareness and generate high-quality segmentation.

 Modern times require modern strategies.
 Learn how to attract your ideal customer by eliciting emotions towards your brand.

-Empathy in marketing and sales might not be easy to generate, but eventually it will prove a worthy investment.
-Learn more about tools like LinkedIn to support you building the strategy that will allow your brand to reach the emotions and feelings of people positioning in their brains and hearts, the main engines of their decision-making.
+Empathy in marketing and sales might not be easy to generate, but eventually, it will prove a worthy investment.
+Learn more about tools like LinkedIn to support you in building the strategy that will allow your brand to reach the emotions and feelings of people positioning in their brains and hearts, the main engines of their decision-making.